Maygrave/Kannada-Digit-Recognition/README.md

 ## Results
-The final submission for this model was 98.5% accurate on the public score set.
+The final submission for this model was 98.5% accurate on the public score set, and 98.6% accurate on the private score set.
+I completed the competition in the top 26% of all competitors.

 ### Requirements
 The dependancies for this project can be found in the the `requirements.txt` file.